SolarArbiter/SolarArbiter.github.io/data_model.md

 -   *Timezone* - IANA timezone of the Site, e.g. Etc/GMT+8

 Sites that are solar power plants require additional parameters that enable power forecasts.
-These parameters are listed under a“modeling parameters” key as follows:
+These parameters are listed under the "modeling parameters" key as follows:

 -   Modeling parameters:
     -   *AC capacity* - nameplate AC capacity rating in megawatts